claudiodekker/changelog-updater-example/changes/feature-one.md

-This is feature one. awesome!
+This is feature one, awesome!